UWrc/tillicum-slurm/README.md

 **Slurm** (Simple Linux Utility for Resource Management): the job scheduler used across Hyak clusters, including Tillicum.
 It handles job submission, resource allocation, and queueing, enabling thousands of users to share the cluster efficiently.
 For detailed reference, visit the [Slurm documentation](https://slurm.schedmd.com/documentation.html).

 Tillicum is a **GPU-only** cluster designed for compute- and AI-intensive workloads.
-All jobs must request at least one GPU using the `--gpus` option in Slurm.
+All jobs must request at least one GPU with Slurm.

 🎯 **By completing this tutorial, you’ll learn how to:**
 - Submit and run interactive and batch jobs with Slurm